cyborg-ai-git/doc_evo_framework_ai/doc/40_8_evo_crypto_benchmarks.md

 >
 > ⚠️ Warnings suggest benchmark configuration improvements for more accurate results

-> TODO: to add diagrams benches
+> TODO: to new benches format
 >
 > TODO: to add diagrams memory